-ICD CODE: For women with dense breasts, an appropriate ICD-10 code is 92.2 (which is “inconclusive mammogram” and can be used because of dense breast tissue).
+ICD CODE: For women with dense breasts, an appropriate ICD-10 code is R92.3 (which is “Mammographic density found on imaging of breast”).
 Note: other diagnosis codes may also apply based on medical history.

 The Affordable Care Act requires insurers to cover annual screening

 mammography beginning at age 40, without any out-of-pocket costs.